Milsons Point

 Educational achievement in Milsons Point places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-A significant portion, 20.3%, of the population is currently pursuing formal education.
-This includes 8.3% in tertiary education, 3.7% in secondary education, and 3.1% in primary education.
+Currently, 20.3% of the population is actively engaged in formal education.
+This includes 8.3% in tertiary education, 3.7% in secondary education, and 3.1% pursuing primary education.

 Frequently Asked Questions - Education